Keyboard shortcuts

 FieldTypeDescription

 processorMessagebytesCore payload dispatched to Processor contract if ZK proof is valid.
-Derived from circuit's public output and encoded for ProcessorMessageTypes.
+Contains the actual message to be executed, derived from the circuit's public output.

 On-Chain Verification Sequence